Bemesko/nginx-ssl-reverse-proxy/README.md

 [devopscube - How to Create Self-Signed Certificates using OpenSSL](https://devopscube.com/create-self-signed-certificates-openssl/)

 ## Notes

+- 502 error on NGINX might mean that I'm trying to use HTTPS to host an application listening for HTTP

 ### Order of scripts for generating a self signed certificate:
 1. `create_certificate_authority.sh`